Anisotropic spin fluctuations in the triangular Kondo lattice compound CePtAl$_4$Ge$_2$ probed by site-selective $^{27}$Al NMR: Results and discussions

 In magnetic systems where localized moments are coupled via exchange interactions, Eq.~(\ref{eq:invT1_new}) can be simplified to the form proposed by Moriya \cite{Moriya_LocalMomentLimit}:

 where the exchange frequency $\omega_{\rm ex}$ is given by

 Here, $A_{\rm iso}$ is the isotropic hyperfine coupling constant, $z'$ is the number of magnetic ions surrounding the nuclear site, $p_{\rm eff}$ is the effective magnetic moment, $z$ is the number of nearest-neighbor magnetic ions per Ce site, and $\theta_{\rm W}$ is the Weiss temperature.
 By substituting $p_{\rm eff} \approx 1.8~\mu_{\rm B}$ estimated from the moment of the CEF ground state, and using $\theta_{\rm W} \approx 2.8$~K from Curie-Weiss fits for $H \parallel c$ in the low temperature range \cite{Shin2020Magnetic-struct}, the exchange frequency $\omega_{\rm ex}$ can be estimated.
 For the Al(1) and Al(2) sites, we adopt $|A_{\rm iso}| = 67$~mT/$\mu_{\rm B}$ and $85$~mT/$\mu_{\rm B}$, with $z' = 3$ and $4$, respectively.
-These values yield exchange-narrowed spin-lattice relaxation rates of $\left( 1/T_1 \right)_{\rm ex} \approx 43$~sec$^{-1}$ for Al(1) and $\approx 39$~sec$^{-1}$ for Al(2).
+These values yield exchange-narrowed spin-lattice relaxation rates of $\left( 1/T_1 \right)_{\rm ex} \approx 43$~s$^{-1}$ for Al(1) and $\approx 39$~s$^{-1}$ for Al(2).
 The close agreement between these estimates and the experimental $1/T_1$ values supports the applicability of the CEF ground-state configuration proposed in Ref.~\onlinecite{Shin2020Magnetic-struct} to the present system.

-Upon the formation of Kondo lattice coherence, localized $4f$ moments are expected to evolve into itinerant $f$ electrons, leading to a Korringa-like behavior, i.e., $1/T_1 \propto T$.
-However, in CePtAl$_4$Ge$_2$, $1/T_1$ decreases much more steeply below $T^{\ast} \approx 6$~K than expected from this conventional Korringa relation.
-Such a rapid suppression of $1/T_1$ indicates a substantial reduction of low-energy spin fluctuations.
-Assuming an activated form for the relaxation rate, $1/T_1 \propto \exp(-E_{\rm g}/k_{\rm B}T)$, the data yield an activation energy of $E_{\rm g}/k_{\rm B} \sim 10$~K. This behavior suggests the opening of a spin gap or pseudogap in the spin excitation spectrum below $T^{\ast}$, which may be associated with partial gapping of the Fermi surface or the onset of short-range magnetic correlations in the coherent Kondo state.
+Upon the formation of Kondo lattice coherence, hybridization of localized $4f$ moments with conduction electrons would lead to a Korringa-like behavior, $1/T_1\propto T$.
+However, in CePtAl$_4$Ge$_2$, $1/T_1$ decreases much more sharply than expected from this relation below $T^{\ast}\approx6$~K, with the rapid decrease starting at $T\sim3$–$4$~K, while $K(T)$ shows no corresponding anomaly, indicating a substantial reduction of low-energy spin fluctuations.
+Fitting the data well below $T^{\ast}$ to an activated form, $1/T_1\propto \exp(-E_g/k_{\rm B}T)$, empirically yields an effective scale $E_g/k_{\rm B}\sim10$~K. Given the limited $T$ window, no unique functional form is justified.
+This behavior is consistent with a pseudogap- or spin-gap-like suppression at finite $\bm q$ (e.g., SDW-like partial gapping) rather than a uniform $\bm{q}=0$ density of states (DOS) gap.

 To further investigate the nature of spin fluctuations, their anisotropy is analyzed by decomposing the fluctuation components along different crystallographic directions.
 The fluctuation rate along the $i$-axis ($i = a$ or $c$) is defined as